On the Complexity of the Orbit Problem: Mathematical techniques

-where $n$ and $H$ are the degree and height of $p$, respectively.
-Thus, if $R$ is restricted to be less than a quarter of the root separation bound, the representation is well-defined and allows for equality checking.
-Observe that given $f_{\alpha}$, the remaining data necessary to describe $\alpha$ is polynomial in the length of the input.
-It is known how to obtain polynomially many bits of the roots of any $p\in\mathbb{Q}\left[x\right]$ in polynomial time \cite{panApproximatingRoots}.
+where $d$ and $H$ are the degree and height of $P$, respectively.
+Thus, if $R$ is restricted to be less than half the root separation bound, the representation is well-defined and allows for equality checking.
+Observe that given its minimal polynomial, the remaining data necessary to describe $\alpha$ is polynomial in the length of the input.
+Given $P\in\rat[x]$ and $k\in\nat$, it is known how to obtain $k$ bits of the roots of $P$ in time polynomial in the length of the description of $P$ and in the length of the binary representation of $k$ \cite{panApproximatingRoots}.